 It’s important to note why failure is important – it dramatically induces change.
 But it needs to be dealt with correctly.
 For every Walt Disney, there’s someone who turns failure into despair.
 There is not enough people embracing failure, and too many people submitting to it.

 Failure is like a battle wound which makes you stronger in the long run.
 Imagine if life were a perfect stroll – what would be the point?
 You would never grow.
 With each failure, you get a fresh perspective, a chance to step back and reexamine your decisions and make a change in your life for the better.
 While you may not fully understand it at the time, you will have your ‘a-ha’ moment which will lead you to a door which previously didn’t exist.

 “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 “The mark of a good conversationalist is not that you can talk a lot.
 The mark is that you can get others to talk a lot.
 Thus, good schmoozer’s are good listeners, not good talkers.”

 – Guy Kawasaki

 Successful people are natural networkers – a walking embodiment of what they stand for.
 But they don’t monopolize the conversation with their own ideas, rather they focus 80% of the conversation geared towards asking open-ended questions of the other person.

 Take advantage of networking events, or just constantly connect with people whenever the opportunity presents itself.
 Prosperous people always make sure of two things: That people know their name, and that they know the names of others.
-At networking events, spend your time and energy on just a few people you deem important for longer periods of time; as oppose to hopping around to 20 different people for two minutes each.
+At networking events, spend your time and energy on just a few people you deem important for long periods of time; as opposed to hopping around to 20 different people for two minutes each.

 But while it’s important to network strategically, it’s also important to diversify your circle rather than confining to only people you’re comfortable with.